 Sweet potato custard

-Not only are sweet potatoes great-tasting, they’re good for you, too.
-So go ahead and dig in to this creamy Sweet Potato Custard!
-Flavored with maple syrup, orange zest and pumpkin pie spice and topped with whipped cream, this Sweet Potato Custard recipe is sure to become one of your new favorite fall desserts.
+Sweet potatoes don't just taste great—they’re good for you, too.
+So go ahead and dig in to this sweet potato custard!
+Flavored with maple syrup, orange zest and pumpkin pie spice and topped with whipped cream, this recipe is sure to become one of your new favorite fall desserts.

 Yield: 6 servings